 - Second, its capabilities extend beyond just managing Tasks – it also includes powerful reporting and tracking abilities that make it ideal for monitoring progress and measuring performance against goals.

 - Finally, its price tag is extremely affordable compared to other similar products on the market!

-1. What is PMP tools and techniques?
+1. What are PMP tools and techniques?

 PMP tools and techniques refer to the various methods and strategies that you can use when preparing for, executing, and monitoring a project management career.
-These include things such as setting up effective workflows, using templates or models, determining which tools are needed for the job, developing communication plans, tracking progress & performance metrics (PMPs), creating contingency plans, administering change controls etc.
+These include things such as setting up effective workflows, using templates or models, determining which tools are needed for the job, developing communication plans, tracking progress & performance metrics (PMPs), creating contingency plans, administering change controls, etc.

 2. What are the 6 quality tools in PMP?